dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

   rateLimit: 20000000000
 ```

-#### Download Rate
+#### Downlink Rate

-It mainly affects the bandwidth of the node returning to the source and the bandwidth downloaded from Remote Peer.
+Mainly used for node back-to-source bandwidth and bandwidth downloaded from Remote Peer.
+When your peak bandwidth is greater than your default uplink bandwidth, you can set `rateLimit` to an appropriate value to increase the download speed.
-It is recommended that the configuration be the same as the downlink bandwidth of the machine.
+Without affecting other services, it is recommended to configure the same configuration as the machine's downlink bandwidth.
 Please refer to [dfdaemon.yaml](../../reference/configuration/client/dfdaemon.md).

 ```yaml